-Millions of Thais bid King Bhumibol Adulyadej a final farewell
+Thailand bids King Bhumibol Adulyadej a final farewell

 The pyre

-Built to resemble the sacred center of the Hindu universe, Mount Meru, the centerpiece of the funeral is an ornate funeral pyre called the Royal Crematorium which has been erected in central Bangkok, next to the Grand Palace.
+The centerpiece of the funeral is an ornate funeral pyre called the Royal Crematorium which has been erected in central Bangkok, next to the Grand Palace.

+The ceremony will reach its climax late Thursday night, when Bhumibol's son and successor, King Rama V or King Maha Vajiralongkorn Bodindradebayavarangkun, lights the pyre, which was built to resemble the sacred center of the Hindu universe, Mount Meru.

+In addition to religious references, the artworks depict a variety of real-life scenes and figures, such as infrastructure projects built during Bhumibol's reign and his two favorite dogs, Tongdaeng and Jo Cho.

 More than 500 statues, on which sculptors have been working daily for almost a year, have been created for ceremonies around the country; some of these statues will adorn the intricate tower.